celestiaorg/docs/README.md

 improving content clarity, or adding new topics, every contribution helps.

 - Fork & clone: Fork this repository and clone it to your local machine.
 - Branch: Always create a new branch for your changes.
-Naming it relevantly.
+Name it relevantly.
 - Commit Changes: Make your changes and commit them with a clear and concise commit message.
 - Push & Create PR: Push your changes to your fork and create a pull request